lsst-dm/dmtn-167/index.rst

 Calibration production
 ----------------------

-Calibration products production runs intended for broad use (i.e. outputs will be at least candidates for membership in the recommended calibration collection for this instrument) should output to collections with names that start with ``<instrument>/calib/<ticket>/``.
+Calibration production runs intended for broad use (i.e. outputs will be at least candidates for membership in the recommended calibration collection for this instrument) should output to collections with names that start with ``<instrument>/calib/<ticket>/``.
 Those produced for experimental or development purposes should start with ``u/<user>/<ticket>/``.

 In either case, the ``RUN`` collections that hold output datasets directly will usually require another disambiguating term, mapping roughly to the expected validity range epoch.